 Consider a tactical network design and vehicle routing problem defined on a directed network, where the set of nodes is represented by K. A demand $b_k$ is associated with each node of the network, and these demands have to be served daily by a set of routes originating and terminating at a depot, possibly located at two different nodes of the network.
 We pay a fixed cost of $c_k$ for opening a depot at a node $k \in K$ , and each vehicle route incurs a cost of $d_n$ .
 Assume that split deliveries are allowed, where the number of units delivered to customer k by route n is given by $B{kn}$ .
 The objective is to minimize the total fixed and routing costs.
 No more than $v_k$ vehicles may be dispatched from a depot at node k to return to the same location.
 Such routes are referred to as tours.
-Similarly, the number of vehicles which originate at node k and terminate at node k cannot exceed $v{kl}$ .
-The set of tours starting at node k is denoted by $N_k$ , and $N{kl}$ represents the set of routes emanating from node k and finishing at node k.
-The set of all routes is given by $N = (\bigcup{k \in K} N_k) \cup (\bigcup{k,l \in K, k \neq l} N{kl})$ .
-The variable $y_k, k \in K$ , takes the value one, if a depot is located at node k, and is zero otherwise.
-The binary variable $x_n, n \in N$ , indicates whether tour/route n is selected in the solution.
-Then, the LP relaxation of this problem may be formulated as below:
+Similarly, the number of vehicles which originate at node k and terminate at node k cannot exceed k.
+The set of tours starting at node k is denoted by k, and k, and k represents the set of routes emanating from node k and finishing at node k.
+The set of all routes is given by k in k is given by k.
+The variable k is k in k in k in k is located at node k, and is zero otherwise.
+The binary variable k is problem may be formulated as below: